 Janet B. Bray, CAE

-Janet B. Bray, CAE, serves as a trustee on the PA Foundation Board of Trustees.
+Janet B. Bray, CAE, serves as treasurer of the PA Foundation Board of Trustees.
 She is the Chief Strategist and founder of Bray Strategies and brings a unique perspective and vision to best practices for connecting education and industry for a relevant, skilled workforce.
 For more than eleven years, Janet served as the Executive Director of the Association for Career and Technical Education, a not-for-profit association representing over 30,000 professionals across the United States.
 As Executive Director, Janet managed the staff and oversaw the development of program services for the members of the association and the CTE profession.
 She provided leadership on a broad spectrum of education and workforce issues and directed the strategic public policy and public awareness efforts of the association.

 Janet currently provides her expertise and knowledge with the Industry Workforce Needs Council, the National Restaurant Association Education Foundation, The Society of Manufacturing Engineers, Career Readiness Institute, Pathways to Prosperity project, Global Pathways Institute, Ideagen, Innovate-Educate, the National Association of Workforce Boards, Department of Labor work on career pathways, ed2go/Cengage and The Hope Street Group.